 Children’s Product Certificate (CPC)

 b.
-Manufacturers or importers information (i.e. Company name and address in the US, e-mail, phone)
+Importers or manufacturer’s information (i.e., Company name and address in the US, e-mail, phone)

 c.
 Contact information of the person with access to the test report (name, address, e-mail, phone)